alekhyavinni/RandomPWD-Generator/README.md

 # RandomPWD-Generator

 # Description
-AS AN employee with access to sensitive data
+--AS AN employee with access to sensitive data
-I WANT to randomly generate a password that meets certain criteria SO THAT I  created a strong password that provides greater security
+--I WANT to randomly generate a password that meets certain criteria --SO THAT I  created a strong password that provides greater security

-WHEN I click the button to generate a password
-THEN I it is  presented with a series of prompts for password criteria WHEN prompted for password criteria
+--WHEN I click the button to generate a password --THEN I it is  presented with a series of prompts for password criteria --prompted for password criteria
-THEN  select which criteria to include in the password WHEN prompted for the length of the password
+--THEN  select which criteria to include in the password -- prompted for the length of the password
-THEN  choose a length of at least 8 characters and no more than 128 characters Then you will be  asked for character types to include in the password THEN  confirm whether or not to include lowercase, uppercase, numeric, and/or special characters WHEN I answer each prompt
-THEN my input should be validated and at least one character type should be selected WHEN all prompts are answered
+--THEN  choose a length of at least 8 characters and no more than 128 characters --Then you will be  asked for character types to include in the password --THEN  confirm whether or not to include lowercase, uppercase, numeric, and/or special characters --THEN my input should be validated and at least two character type should be selected --WHEN all prompts are answered
-THEN a password is generated that matches the selected criteria WHEN the password is generated
-THEN the password is either displayed in an alert or written to the page
+--THEN a password is generated that matches the selected criteria --THEN the password is either displayed in an alert or written to the page

 # usage
 To use this project please refer the following points.